CASP-Systems-BU/Gadget/experiments/README.md

 cp experiments/CMake.Rocks src/CMakeLists.txt
 ```
 - Change lines 28-29 of `src/CMakeLists.txt` to the path of your installed RocksDB
-- Now compile Gadget and user a config file to do the experiment.
+- Now compile Gadget and use a config file to do the experiment.
 In the config file, set the wrapper type of `rocksdb`